14. Temperance

 – What small, sustainable step would embody your values today?Let integration take the lead

-– What lesson should we experience instead of just knowing?
+– What lesson could you experience instead of just knowing it in theory?

-– How are you processing your experiences instead of just getting through them?
+– How are you processing your experiences instead of simply getting through them?

 – What if balance isn’t a set destination, but an ongoing practice?